Banks Tips

 ABSA, Standard, Nedbank, First National Bank(FNB)

-There is anothere
+There is anothere particular

-to the public with only 1/2 %.
+with only 1/2 %.
 Greedy is an apt description.

 Cheques: